 First focal plane reticles will appear to change in size as you switch between different magnification levels.
-For instance, a first focal plane reticle will appear to be smaller as you switch to higher magnification settings and larger as you switch to closer.
+For instance, a first focal plane reticle will appear to be larger as you switch to higher magnification settings and smaller as you switch to lower magnification.

 On the other hand, second focal plane reticles don’t change size no matter what magnification level you settle on.
 They usually have one magnification setting that they are perfectly calibrated for (the largest, in most cases) and the others require you to do a little bit of estimation when it comes to their holdover points.

 6.5 Creedmoor rifles are designed for shooting at all ranges but really excel at longer distances between 400 and 700 yards.
-Because of this, their ideal scopes will reach into the 15x-25x range in most cases.
-Since the types of magnification settings are fairly variable, many 6.5 Creedmoor hunters will prefer a first focal plane reticle to help calibrate even as they switch from zoom to zoom.
+Because of this, many of their ideal scopes will reach into the 15x-25x range in most cases.
+Both first and second focal plane reticles can work well with 6.5 Creedmoor weapons.

 The 5 Best 6.5 Creedmoor Scopes

-Here are the 5 scopes which we believe are the best choice for the 6.5 Creedmoor.
+Here are the five scopes which we believe are the best choice for the 6.5 Creedmoor.

 1. Athlon Optics, Argos BTR, Riflescope, 6-24x50mm (FFP) 30mm Tube